 By rotating our new island 90 degrees clockwise, it opened up a lot more space to open the fridge doors and improve traffic flow.
 It was a smart move by our kitchen designer.
 I told him Brian wanted to eliminate the island and put in a table instead (something I would not agree to), and Sean suggested extending the island into a table by adding two table legs attached by a 2×4 frame.
 GENIUS!
 He probably didn’t realize it at the time, but he prevented a huge marital fight by suggesting this island hybrid.
 LOL.

 The contractors began installing the cabinets on the wall opposite the window.
 They only got this far when they realized we had a problem.
-The measurements I gave CliqStudios, the ones given to me by the insurance field inspector, were wrong.
+The measurements I gave the cabinetmaker, given to me by the insurance field inspector, were wrong.
 We needed 123″ of wall space for the cabinets (the space the field inspector stated we had) but we only had 119″.
 When the sub-contractors told me we didn’t have enough room, I was pissed to say the least.
 We needed 4″ more space to fit all our cabinets in…something that I could have caught had I double-checked the field inspector’s measurements.
 Rookie mistake.

 Things got REAL.
 After much back-and-forth between the sub-contractors and the general contractor, we went ahead and knocked down the wall.
 Thankfully it was not a load-bearing wall.
 It wasn’t something I anticipated, and to this day I am still upset it had to happen.
 We had to file a supplemental request with insurance, and finding similar tile to fill the gap took FOREVER.
 See our hanging electrical line for the light switches?